-According to Mendel the character refers to the distinctive qualities which make up an individual.
-Characters needs to be built by a person.
-For example; eye color, plant height etc.
+According to Mendel, the character refers to the distinctive qualities which make up an individual.
+Characters need to be built by a person.
+For example; eye colour, plant height etc.

-Trait : Trait refers to an individual's feature which is inherited.
-Trait is a part of the character.
+Trait: Trait refers to an individual's feature which is inherited.
+The trait is a part of the character.
 For example; blue or brown eyes etc.

 1.3.
 Explanation of Mendelian Genetics:-

 1. Genes come in pairs, that means a cell or individual has two copies of each gene.
 Mendel called genes as 'factors'.